Equilibrium stochastic dynamics of a Brownian particle in inhomogeneous space: derivation of an alternative model: Discussion

 \section{Discussion}

 In the present paper we have considered a mesoscopic system in contact with a heat bath where the coupling of the system with the heat bath depends on the conformation of the system.
-Starting from this microscopic scenario of conformation dependent coupling of a mesoscopic system with a heat bath we have derived the mesoscopic dynamics of the system which is in the form we have expected.
+Starting from this microscopic scenario of conformation dependent coupling of a mesoscopic system with a heat bath we have derived the mesoscopic dynamics of the system which is in the structure we have expected.
 The form of the mesoscopic dynamics actually differs from the other conventionally taken Langevin dynamics where the stochastic force strength is assumed as $\sqrt{2m\Gamma(x)k_BT}$.

-It's not difficult to see, following our analysis here, that if one does not take a conformation dependent density of the oscillators $g(\omega,X)=\frac{2C\omega^2}{f(X)}$ and, instead, takes $g(\omega)={2C\omega^2}$ one gets back the standard stochastic force form of $\sqrt{2m\Gamma(x)k_BT}$ where $m\Gamma(x)=Cf(X)^2$.
-But, this procedure does not couple the dissipation and fluctuations in the density of the oscillators which is there in the standard derivation for the dynamics of Brownian particle in Zwanzig's method.
-The coupling between fluctuation and dissipation in the final form of the mesoscopic dynamics would result here from the common $1/f(X)$ factor on the deterministic part (l.h.s) of the Eq.7.

-We introduced the local MB distribution for the bath degrees of freedom just before Eq.13 and that is an assumption.
-It does not anyway mean that because of that assumption the distribution of the system would also be a similar one.
-Rather the distribution of the system has to be found out once we know the dynamics of the system after integrating out the bath degrees of freedom.
+We introduced the local MB distribution for the bath degrees of freedom just before Eq.14 and that is an assumption.
+It does not anyway mean that because of making that assumption the distribution of the mesoscopic system would also be a similar one.
+Rather the distribution of the mesoscopic system has to be found out once we know the dynamics of the system after integrating out the bath degrees of freedom.
 Since, the dynamics of the system comes out in the expected form corresponding to which we know the distribution we can write down the distribution of the whole system (comprising of the bath and the system) in a product form.
-Integrating out the bath (when its distribution is suitably locally normalized) we can always recover the distribution of the system.
-Note the interesting limit where $\Gamma(x)$ becomes independent of $x$ the distribution for the system we actually get is standard MB as is obvious over homogeneous space.
+Integrating out the bath part then (when its distribution is suitably normalized), we can always recover the distribution of the system from such a distribution of the whole system.
+Note the interesting limit where $\Gamma(x)$ becomes independent of $x$ the distribution for the system we actually get is standard MB for the system and the bath alike as is obvious over homogeneous space.